andli/pymkm/README.md

 _NOTE: This is a rough algorithm, designed to be safe and not to sell aggressively._

 1. Filter out foils, English, not altered, not signed, minimum Good condition.
-1. Set price to lowest + (median - lowest / 4), rounded to closest quarter Euro.
+1. Set price to lowest + (median - lowest / 4), rounded to closest rouding limit.
 1. Undercut price in seller's own country by the rounding limit if not contradicting 2)
 1. Never go below the rounding limit for foils